imfatant/test/README.md

 14) Reboot again now: `reboot`

 # Part 2.
 15) When the BBBlue comes back up, you should notice that a prominent green LED is lit, signifying that WiFi is working.
+And by the way, if you used a USB-to-Ethernet dongle in Step 4, unplug it now, and hopefully your green LED will go on, too.

 16) ...